 No matter the industry, innovation is a hot topic that is on the minds of many business leaders.
-Even though innovation is a focus of conversation in many strategy meetings, there are still innovation myths that exist regarding the articulation, feasibility, participants and size.
+Even though innovation is a focus of conversation in many strategy meetings, there are still many myths that exist related to the origination, feasibility, and scope of innovation efforts.
 Why are there numerous misconceptions surrounding innovation?

 A misconception exists among many that innovative ideas only come from those who are higher up within a company or have a background in entrepreneurship and/or research.
-This is far from the truth, as employees of all skillsets and titles can provide insight in organization based on their knowledge of processes and the business model.
+This is far from the truth, as employees of all skill sets and titles can provide deep insight into the organization based on their knowledge of processes and the business model.

 Organizations can encourage innovative thinking and collaboration by creating a culture that fosters engagement and commitment.
-Implementing strategic management systems that incorporates employee insight leads to the fostering of engagement and commitment.
+Implementing strategic management systems that incorporate employee insight leads to the fostering of engagement and commitment.

 For example, insurtech startups are currently disrupting incumbents in an industry that traditionally only has a few major players.
 For the most part these organizations have created innovation through changes in elements of the business model and not just newly developed technology.

 It is common to believe that innovation only occurs when organizations have access to major resources, whether that be capital or human resources.
 This is untrue, as organizations of all sizes have displayed industry-changing innovations.

 Research-based internal analysis provides data and insight in determining where organizations are creating values for customers, and where improvements can be made.
 As competition in the marketplace continues to intensify, organizations must keep the customer in mind throughout strategic decision-making.

 When most people think about innovation, they hold the concept that innovation is only created through the development of new, revolutionary ideas.
 Although new ideas may lead to disruptive innovation, this is not the only way change is generated within organizations.